Refeeding and Mental Health Symptoms: Why You Feel Worse Before You Feel Better in Eating Disorder Recovery

 For many individuals:

-• The first few weeks are the hardest
+• The first few weeks are especially difficult

 How to Cope With Mental Health Symptoms During Refeeding